KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Outgoing PSF Chair Dawn Wages gave the update.

-Dawn is special to Peter Grandstaff.
-She urged him to go to DjangoCon US, and here he is. :)

-She cares about the invisible overhead in Python Community.

 Three priorities:
 * The deadline to vote in the 2025 Board Election is approaching.
-If you want to vote next year, become a member: spend 5 hours/month on average investing or pay (sliding scale is available)
+If you want to vote next year, become a member: spend 5 hours/month on average investing in the community or pay (sliding scale is available)
 * [The PSF Grants program was temporarily paused](https://www.python.org/psf/grants/) after hitting the funding cap, which was a shock to the community
 * The PSF will have a fundraiser soon